 We are continually changing, and that can be scary.
 Entering unknown territory in your life is a major cause of anxiety and stress.
 However, you don’t have to be scared.

-Practice mindfulness by switching your mindset from “I don’t know if I can do this” to “I’m growing right now, and it’s okay if I’m not perfect.”
+Growth requires faith in yourself and a positive mindset.
+Practice these examples of mindfulness by switching your mindset from “I don’t know if I can do this” to “I’m growing right now, and it’s okay if I’m not perfect.”
 Take pride in how far you’ve come and how far you’ll continue to go.